alshar/Deleted-Video-Finder-For-YouTube-/README.md

 * If a Wayback link exists, two new tabs will open.
 One with the video loaded into the Wayback machine, another with a google search of that video's url.

+## Future Features
+* Settings page that lets you choose between a new wayback tab, new google search tab, or both
+* Popup menu that allows you to enter a youtube link instead of having to right click it

 ## Built With

 * [Wayback Machine API](https://archive.org/help/wayback_api.php) -